Logarithmic Prismatic Cohomology I: Logarithmic prisms

 \begin{defn}[Prelog prisms and log prisms] A (bounded) \emph{prelog prism} is a $\delta_{\log}$-triple $(A, I, M)$, where $(A, I)$ is a (bounded) prism.
 Prelog prisms form a full subcategory of the category of all $\delta_{\log}$-triples.
 A prelog prism is of \emph{rank $1$} if $\delta_{\log}=0$.
-A bounded prelog prism is called a \emph{log prism} if $(A, M)$ is $(p, I)$-adically log-affine.
-(Recall that $A$ is classically $(p,I)$-complete if $(A, I)$ is bounded.) \end{defn}
+If the underlying prism is bounded, any prelog prism gives rise to a log structure $M^a_{\Spf (A)}$ on the $(p,I)$-adic formal scheme $\Spf (A)$ with a $\delta_{\log}$-structure.
+(Recall that $A$ is classically $(p,I)$-complete if $(A, I)$ is bounded.)
+A \emph{log prism} $(A, I, M_{\Spf (A)})$ is a bounded prism $(A, I)$ with a log structure $M_{\Spf (A)}$ and its $\delta_{\log}$-structure that comes from some prelog prism $(A, I, M)$.
+A map of log prisms is a map of the underlying log formal schemes that induces a map of the underlying prisms and preserves $\delta_{\log}$-structures. \end{defn}

 If $(A, I, M)$ is a bounded prelog prism, we have the associated log prism